Perturbation theory models for LSST-era galaxy clustering: tests with sub-percent mock catalog measurements in Fourier and configuration space: Data methods

 where $\Theta_{i,j}$ is a top-hat like function that is equal to unity when the voxels $i$ and $j$ are separated by 3D distance $r$, within the bin-width of $\Delta r$ (calculated from the binning).
 We measure the correlation function in 20 bins ranging from $1.9 \ {\rm Mpc}/h$. to $60 \ {\rm Mpc}/h$.
 We have verified that this voxel based estimator and regular Landy-Szalay based estimator using randoms are negligibly different within our error bars.
 We note that the configuration space measurements are obtained using only half of the total simulation volume because of computational constraints.

 We estimate the configuration space covariance using the jackknife method \cite{QUENOUILL_56, Tukey_58} by dividing the simulation into 512 regions.
 We only use scales below $40 \ {\rm Mpc}/h$ to fit our models, where we have a reliable error estimate.
+We rescale the covariance to apply to the full simulation volume of $27 \ ({\rm Gpc}/h)^3$.
 In order to improve the stability of the inverse covariance (when calculating the likelihood), we inflate the diagonal elements of the covariance matrix by 5\%.
 We have verified that voxel size does not affect the correlation function measurement beyond 4 Mpc$/h$ by repeating the measurement with a voxel twice the fiducial size.